-Predoctoral Researcher Kaelan Brennan has received fellowship funding to explore how genes become active at appropriate times and locations during development.
+Kaelan Brennan, a predoctoral researcher in the Graduate School of the Stowers Institute for Medical Research, has received fellowship funding to explore how genes become active at appropriate times and locations during development.
 Brennan will focus on how DNA elements called enhancers control gene expression during embryonic development of the fruit fly Drosophila melanogaster.

 Enhancers are regulatory sequences contained in DNA that underlie a wide variety of human diseases when misregulated because they determine when and where a target gene will be expressed.
 Because these sequences are critical for driving proper gene expression during development and cellular transitions, they are maintained in an inaccessible and inactive state until the precise context for gene activation is reached.